dinanathsj29/web-design-development-fundamentals-tutorial/README.md

 #### SVG (Scalable Vector Graphics)
 - SVG is a vector graphics format
-- Can be scaled independently of resolution
+- Can be scaled independently of the resolution
 - Graphics are written in SVG markup which makes them editable through the code
 - Since they are markup they can be further styled through CSS
-- SVG is now widely supported among latest devices and browsers
+- SVG is now widely supported among the latest devices and browsers

-#### Tools for creating graphics/images
+#### Tools/applications/software used for creating graphics/images
 - Adobe Photoshop
 - Adobe illustrator
 - Adobe Fireworks